mbalsdon/mor3/README.md

 ##### Directory Structure

 - **./mor3** - Contains the project source code.
-This includes `index.js`, which initializes the Discord bot and job handler, `mor_config.json`/`.env`, which both store environment variables, and any external dependencies.
+This includes `index.js`, which initializes the Discord bot and job handler, `mor_config.json`, which stores environment variables, and any external dependencies.
 - **./mor3/logs** - Local storage for project logs, which are deleted after 7 days.

 - **./mor3/src/client** - Contains code for the Discord bot